perey/pegl/docs/intro.rst

 so did every graphical application, no matter what graphics API it used.

-Different platforms provide their own native APIs for some of these things: alphabetically, some of the main ones are CGL on OS X, GLX on the X Window System, and WGL on Microsoft Windows.
+Different platforms provide their own native APIs for some of these things: alphabetically, some of the main ones are CGL on macOS, GLX on the X Window System, and WGL on Microsoft Windows.
 Already you can start to see what EGL patterns its name on and get an idea of what it’s for.